 COVID-19 UPDATE: Resources, information, and helpful tips to protect you and your family!

-Senator Blake Hosted a Telephone Town Hall on Coronavirus (COVID-19)
+Senator Blake Hosted a Telephone Town Hall on COVID-19

-Governor Tom Wolf and Secretary of Health Dr. Rachel Levine today released a weekly status update detailing the state’s mitigation efforts based on the COVID-19 Early Warning Monitoring System Dashboard.
-Updates are released each Monday.
-The update includes the...
+Governor Tom Wolf and Acting Secretary of Health Alison Beam today released a weekly status update detailing the state’s mitigation efforts based on the COVID-19 Early Warning Monitoring System dashboard, highlighting a seven-day case increase of 19,621, a...

 What You Need to Know About COVID-19